 - 1 tablespoon chives, thinly sliced into tiny rings

 As your eggs are boiling, bring sugar, ½ cup vinegar, ½ cup water and white pepper to a simmer in a saucepan over medium heat.
-Add chopped beats and stir.
+Add chopped beets and stir.
 Simmer over low heat for twenty minutes until the beets are soft and have thoroughly bled into the liquid.
 Strain beet chunks with a slotted spoon and discard.

 In a large mason jar, slip whole eggs into the mouth, pour beet liquid over them, top off with remaining vinegar and seal the lid.
 Refrigerate and pickle for three days and up to one week (any longer could make the beet coloring seep into the yolk).
 In the meantime, meditate on which of your favorite plates will look the most striking with these magenta-toned baubles resting on them.